-Our farm boasts a wide variety of game, including Eland, Kudu, Oryx, Red Hartebeest, Giraffe, Springbuck, Zebra, Warthog, Klipspringer, Ostrich, Aardwolf, Bat Eared Fox, Black Backed Jackal, Lynx, Baboon, Leopard and Cheetah.
-In addition, we offer an even greater variety of game on our concession areas such as Blue and Black Wildebeest, Blesbok, Impala, Waterbuck and much more.
+Our farm boasts a wide variety of game, including Eland, Kudu, Oryx, Red Hartebeest, Giraffe, Springbuck, Impala, Waterbuck, Sable Antelope, Zebra, Warthog, Klipspringer, Steenbok, Duiker, Ostrich, Black Backed Jackal, Lynx, Baboon and Leopard.
+In addition, we offer an even greater variety of game on our concession areas such as Blue and Black Wildebeest, Blesbok, and much more.
 If we don’t have what you are looking for, we’ll go out of our way to find it for you.

-In order to make sure that your hunt with us is an experience of a lifetime, you will be personally guided by Royston Wright, the owner of Okatjeru Hunting Safaris, or one of his hand – picked, highly qualified and experienced hunting professionals.
+In order to make sure that your hunt with us is an experience of a lifetime, you will be personally guided by Royston Wright, the owner of Okatjeru Hunting Safaris, or one of his hand – picked, highly qualified and experienced professional hunters.

 The summer months here in Namibia begin in September and last until April with temperatures ranging between 25 – 35 degrees Celsius (77 – 104 Fahrenheit).
 During the months from December until March, the heat of the day is broken by the usual afternoon thunderstorm.
 In contrast, our winter weather is decidedly cooler, with temperatures anywhere between 17 – 24 degrees Celsius (62 – 75 Fahrenheit).
 The winter nights are, however, decidedly chilly and warm clothing is strongly recommended.